Inducing Strong Non-Linearities in a Phonon Trapping Quartz Bulk Acoustic Wave Resonator Coupled to a Superconducting

-Fig.~\ref{parE} displays the transmission through the parallel system as a function of the incident power in the vicinity of the 3rd overtone of the C bulk acoustic mode ($4.993027$MHz) in terms of the absolute value and phase.
-The periodicity of the power dependence is apparent and is demonstrated further in Fig.~\ref{parEp} for three values of the detuning signal.
-Fig.~\ref{parEsl} shows that the frequency response of this system for three values of the incident power.
+Fig.~\ref{fig2} shows the amplitude and phase response of the parallel system as a function of the incident power and frequency of excitation in the vicinity of the 3rd overtone of the C bulk acoustic mode ($4.993027$~MHz), with the periodicity of the power dependence apparent and demonstrated further for three values of the detuning signal.
 These dependencies can not be described by the Duffing model used to describe the response of bare mechanical resonators and requires full trigonometric function representation.
 It is seen that in both frequency and power the system response is best described by chirp functions.
 The applied powers are too low to induce the resonator own nonlinearity, and the same type of response is observed for all low frequency BAW modes with the nonlinearity becoming apparent at different power levels depending on the mode Quality factor and motional resistance (which describes the electromechanical coupling). { For the 3rd overtone of the C bulk acoustic mode, the Quality factor is $4.9\times 10^7$ as found from Nyqvist noise spectrum\cite{Goryachev:2014ab}.}

-Fig.~\ref{serE} shows dependence of the frequency response of series system connection on the incident power.
-The frequency is tuned around the 5th overtones of the A (quasi-longitudinal) mode ($15.732444$MHz).
-The frequency and power responses of the system with the series connection of the components are demonstrated in Fig.~\ref{serF} and Fig.~\ref{serP} respectively.
+Fig.~\ref{fig3} shows the amplitude and phase response of the series system as a function of the incident power and frequency of excitation in the vicinity of the 5th overtone of the A (quasi-longitudinal) mode ($15.732444$~MHz).
 In addition to quasi-periodic structure of the spectrum, the system demonstrates symmetry around the resonance frequency in the linear regime: mirror symmetry for the magnitude and diagonal symmetry for the phase.
-The same type of response is observed for other modes in the frequency range of the SQUID amplifier.
-It should be mention that such nonlinear response is often observed with Microstrip SQUID Amplifiers\cite{Weinstock:2001aa} where Quality factors are measured in 10-100 range.
 Also, similar to the parallel connection results, the intrinsic BAW nonlinearity is not observed. { For this mode, the Quality factor is $27\times 10^7$ obtained from Nyqvist noise spectrum\cite{Goryachev:2014ab}.}

 The system Hamiltonian (in the units with $\hbar=1$) can be written based on the equations of motion: